odoo/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

    customer.
 Then, the default scheduled date on the delivery order is **SO delivery date - Security Lead Time**.

--  **Purchase Security Lead Time**: additional time to mitigate the risk of a vendor delay.
-The receipt will be scheduled that many days earlier to cope with unexpected vendor delays.
-In case of a *Replenish to Order*, the **Delivery order scheduled date - Security lead time** for purchase will be the default *Receipt* scheduled date.
+-  **Purchase Security Lead Time**: margin of error for vendor lead times.
+   When the system generates Purchase Orders for procuring products, they will be scheduled that many days earlier to cope with unexpected vendor delays.

 -  **Purchase Delivery Lead Time**: this is the expected time between a PO being confirmed and the receipt of the ordered products.
 The